AllTheMods/alltheguides/docs/atma/mobfarms.md

     ![Placed Rune Example](img/mobfarms/ars_placed_rune.png)

-    Be aware that mobs killed using runes count *as if the player killed them*.
+    Be aware that mobs killed using `Sensitive` runes count *as if the player killed them*.
 This means:

     -   They can increase your L2 difficulty.
     -   They apply effects from Curios you have equipped.